-The Audit Committee has considered a number of matters since the beginning of 2022, including:
+The Audit Committee has considered a number of matters since the beginning of 2024 including:

-- · Review of the annual and interim financial results and the Annual Report; - Consideration of the Report of the External Auditors, PricewaterhouseCoopers LLP, to the Audit Committee; - An audit re-tender process was carried out during the year to review the appointment of the current auditors, PricewaterhouseCoopers LLP, and to establish whether they provided an audit of appropriate quality, effectiveness and efficiency.
-PricewaterhouseCoopers LLP's appointment as Auditors was confirmed: - Agreement of the Audit Plan of the External Auditors for the year to 31 December 2022, including the scope of work to be carried out; - · Review of the independence, effectiveness and level of fees to be paid to the External Auditors; - Consideration of a number of detailed financial and disclosure areas; and - Consideration of the Company's Risk Review process and the changes in risk arising from changes in the business environment with particular reference to financial performance, new and emerging risks, business continuity and financial resilience.
+- Review of the annual and interim financial results and the Annual Report; - Consideration of the Report of the External Auditors, Pricewaterhouse Coopers LLP, to the Audit Committee; - Agreement of the Audit Plan of the External Auditors for the year to 31 December 2024 including the scope of work to be carried out; - Review of the independence, effectiveness and level of fees to be paid to the External Auditors; - A review of the Company's risk management process and the resulting key risks which are highlighted in the principal risks section of the strategic report.
+Also assessed is how these risks are impacted by the wider business environment.